 \section{Abstract}

-In next-generation wireless systems, providing location-based mobile computing services for energy-neutral devices has become a crucial objective for the provision of sustainable Internet of Things~(IoT).
-Visible light positioning~(VLP) has gained great research attention as a complementary method to radio frequency (RF) solutions since it can leverage ubiquitous lighting infrastructure.
+In next-generation wireless systems, providing location-based mobile computing services for energy-neutral devices has become a crucial objective for a sustainable Internet of Things~(IoT).
+Visible light positioning~(VLP) has attracted substantial research attention as a complementary method to radio frequency (RF) solutions since it can leverage ubiquitous lighting infrastructure.
 However, conventional VLP receivers often rely on photodetectors or cameras that are power-hungry, complex, and expensive.
 To address this challenge, we propose a hybrid indoor asset tracking system that integrates visible light communication~(VLC) and backscatter communication~(BC) within a simultaneous lightwave information and power transfer~(SLIPT) framework.
-We design a low-complexity and energy-neutral IoT node, namely backscatter device~(BD) which harvests energy from light-emitting diode (LED) access points, and then modulates and reflects ambient RF carriers to indicate its location within particular VLC cells.
-We present a multi-cell VLC deployment with frequency division multiplexing (FDM) method that mitigates interference among LED access points by assigning them distinct frequency pairs based on a four-color map scheduling principle.
-We develop a lightweight particle filter~(PF) tracking algorithm at an edge RF reader, where the fusion of proximity reports and the received backscatter signal strength are employed to track the BD.
-Experimental results show that this approach achieves the positioning error of 0.318~m at 50th percentile and 0.634~m at 90th percentile, while avoiding the use of complex photodetectors and active RF synthesizing components at the energy-neutral IoT node.
-By demonstrating robust performance in multiple indoor trajectories, the proposed solution enables scalable, cost-effective, and energy-neutral indoor tracking for pervasive and edge-assisted IoT applications.
+We design a low-complexity and energy-neutral IoT node, namely a backscatter device~(BD), which harvests energy from light-emitting diode (LED) access points, and then modulates and reflects ambient RF carriers to indicate its location within particular VLC cells.
+We present a multi-cell VLC deployment using frequency-division multiplexing (FDM) that mitigates interference among LED access points by assigning them distinct frequency pairs based on a four-color map scheduling principle.
+We develop a lightweight particle filter~(PF) tracking algorithm at an edge RF reader.
+The algorithm fuses proximity reports with the received backscatter signal strength to track the BD.
+Experimental results show that this approach achieves positioning errors of 0.318~m at the 50th percentile and 0.634~m at the 90th percentile, while avoiding the use of complex photodetectors and an active RF synthesizer at the energy-neutral IoT node.
+These results demonstrate the feasibility of energy-neutral, edge-assisted indoor tracking with a low-complexity device across the tested trajectories.